Period Relations for Standard $L$-functions of Symplectic Type: Proof of Theorem

+The following elementary result is important to our proof.
+For completeness, we include a proof below.

-We need the following elementary result. \begin{lemma} Let $E$ be a subfield of $\BC$ and let $R$ be an associative $E$-algebra with identity element.
+\begin{lemma} Let $E$ be a subfield of $\BC$ and let $R$ be an associative $E$-algebra with identity element.
 Let $F_0$ be an irreducible $R\otimes_E \BC$-module that is finite dimensional as a $\BC$-vector space.
-Then up to scalar multiplication by a number in $\BC^\times$, there exists at most one $E$-rational structure of $F_0$ which is $R$-stable. \end{lemma} \begin{proof} This may be known to experts.
-We give a proof here for completeness.
-Write $I$ for the annihilator of $F_0$ in $R$.
+Then up to scalar multiplication by a number in $\BC^\times$, there exists at most one $E$-rational structure of $F_0$ which is $R$-stable. \end{lemma}

+\begin{proof} Write $I$ for the annihilator of $F_0$ in $R$.
 Suppose that $F_E$ is a $R$-stable $E$-rational structure of $F_0$.
 Then $I$ is also the annihilator of $F_E$ in $R$ and we have an injective homomorphism

 Tensoring wiht $\BC$ over $E$, we get an injective homomorphism

 Note that $F_0$ is a faithful irreducible $(R/I)\otimes_E\BC$-module.
 Then it follows from Schur's Lemma (\cite[Section 3.5]{JacobsonBasicAlgebraBook1}) and the Jacobson Density Theorem for completely reducible modules (\cite[Section 4.3]{JacobsonBasicAlgebraBook2}) that the homomorphism \eqref{homat2} is an isomorphism.
 Thus \eqref{homat1} is also an isomorphism, and $R/I$ is isomorphic to a matrix algebra over $E$.
 Hence $R/I$ has only one irreducible module up to isomorphism.